Dynamical Variational Autoencoders: A Comprehensive Review: Discussion

 \chapter{Discussion}

-In this section, we conclude our review of DVAEs with a discussion.
-First, we briefly recall the fundamental motivation for designing and using DVAEs, then we point out their remarkable flexibility, at all levels (design of the generation and inference models, high-level and low-level implementation).
-Then, we come back on the crucial point of latent factors disentanglement in the present context of sequential data.
-Finally, we present some perspectives in data source coding.
+In this chapter, we conclude our review of DVAEs with a discussion.
+First, we recall the fundamental motivation for designing and using DVAEs and then comment on their remarkable flexibility at multiple levels (design of the generation and inference models, high-level and low-level implementation).
+Then, we return to the crucial point of the disentanglement of latent factors in the present context of sequential data processing.
+Finally, we present some perspectives on data source coding.